Updated July 14, 2025.

 Remember, a customer coming into your store nowadays, when they could have already purchased whatever you sell online, is already committed to making a purchase.
 You must care for them, not treat them as something you must deal with.

-I know someone who identifies a product they want online, then calls ahead to the mall to find out which entrance/exit the store is closest to minimize time spent among the crowds in the mall.
+I know someone who identifies a product they want online, then calls ahead to the mall to find out which entrance/exit the store is closest to, in order to minimize the time spent among the mall crowds.

 This person is not necessarily a browser, but that doesn’t mean they can’t be enticed to browse once in your four walls if you make them feel comfortable.

 This is where training must teach nuance.
-If every salesperson they come near just asks how you are, they may be inclined to make their single purchase and hightail it out of your boutique.
+If every salesperson they come near just asks how you are, they may be inclined to make their single purchase and hightail it out.

 Desperation.
-We’ve all been in a shop where the employee was so anxious and desperate to make a sale without knowing it that they were doing more damage than good.
+We’ve all been in a shop where the employee was so anxious and desperate to make a sale that they were doing more harm than good.
 Did you see we just got this in?
 Are you local?
 Did you see our sale over there?
 I call it "greeting with dollar signs in your eyes."

 Judging who can afford it.
 We all remember that story about Oprah Winfrey trying to buy a purse in Switzerland when the clerk refused to show it to her, saying, “It’s too expensive.”